 By Better Health Research News Desk • Jan 20th, 2011 • Category: Health News, Poor diet

 Statistics presented at the Third AACR Conference on the Science of Cancer Health Disparities revealed that BLACK WOMEN OFTEN HAVE LOWER VITAMIN D LEVELS THAN WHITE WOMEN.
-The authors of a study on the subject added that the participants’ vitamin D deficiencies were associated with and increase for breast tumors.
+The authors of a study on the subject added that the participants’ vitamin D deficiencies were associated with an increase for breast tumors.

-Epidemiologists at the University of South Carolina analyzed blood samples taken from more than 100 women, all of whom had developed breast cancer.
+Epidemiologists at the University of South Carolina analyzed blood samples were taken from more than 100 women, all of whom had developed breast cancer.